brykayne/Task-Mgr-App/README.md

 If you have any feedback, please leave a comment or find me on LinkedIn!

+To run this, git clone it and navigate to your directory in terminal.
+Then type 'npm run build-run'

 LinkedIn: www.linkedin.com/ln/brykayne

 ### Goals of this Project